gera2ld/jsqrgen/README.md

     The pixel width or height of the entire image, ignored if *cellSize* is assigned.

   * `typeNumber`
     The type number of the QRCode, may be one of `1..10`.
-If less than `1`, the smallest valid type number will be found.
+    If it is too small to contain the data, the smallest valid type number will be used instead.

   * `correctLevel`
     The correct level of QRCode, should be one of `['L','M','Q','H']`, default as `M`.